Back

 The Accademia di Belle Arti di Venezia is one of Italy’s oldest art academies, with a long history of artistic education and research.
 The institution offers a First-Level Master’s Degree in Contemporary Jewellery Design, a programme dedicated to the design, culture, and contemporary jewellery.
 Combining theoretical, practical, and project-based learning, it provides comprehensive training spanning concept development, making, communication, and professional practice.

-Among the artists of both the distant and more recent past who contributed to the institution are Giovanni Battista Piazzetta, Giambattista Tiepolo, Gaspare Diziani, Giovanni Maria Morlaiter, Giannantonio Selva, Antonio Canova, Francesco Hayez, Pompeo Marino Molmenti, Giacomo Favretto, Luigi Nono, Guglielmo Ciardi, Alessandro Milesi, Ettore Tito, Guido Cadorin, Giuseppe Cesetti, Bruno Saetti, Giovanni Giuliani, Virgilio Guidi, Arturo Martini, Alberto Viani, Carlo Scarpa, Afro Basaldella, Giuseppe Santomaso, Emilio Vedova, and Carmelo Zotti.
+Among the distinguished artists who have contributed to the institution over the centuries are Giovanni Battista Piazzetta, Giambattista Tiepolo, Gaspare Diziani, Giovanni Maria Morlaiter, Giannantonio Selva, Antonio Canova, Francesco Hayez, Pompeo Marino Molmenti, Giacomo Favretto, Luigi Nono, Guglielmo Ciardi, Alessandro Milesi, Ettore Tito, Guido Cadorin, Giuseppe Cesetti, Bruno Saetti, Giovanni Giuliani, Virgilio Guidi, Arturo Martini, Alberto Viani, Carlo Scarpa, Afro, Giuseppe Santomaso, Emilio Vedova, and Carmelo Zotti.

 Events View / hide events